Tim Greimel

-Tim Greimel (born 1973/1974) is an American politician who serves as the mayor of Pontiac, Michigan.
+Tim Greimel (born 1973/1974) is an American politician who served as the mayor of Pontiac, Michigan, from 2022 to 2026.
 He is a member of the Democratic Party.
 Greimel was previously a member of the Michigan House of Representatives, to which he was first elected in a special election in 2012 following the resignation of Tim W. Melton.
 After Greimel's election to a full term in 2012, his colleagues elected him to serve as the House's minority leader.

 In 2018, Greimel ran for the United States House of Representatives to represent Michigan's 11th congressional district, but lost the Democratic primary to Haley Stevens.

 Greimel was elected mayor of Pontiac in 2021 with 61.66% of the vote.

 In 2025, Greimel announced that he was running to fill the U.S. House seat currently held by Republican John James (who is not seeking re-election).

 Education and background

 Greimel attended the University of Michigan, from which he received his bachelor's degree in economics and political science, a master's degree in public policy, and juris doctor degree.
 Greimel was admitted into the State Bar of Michigan on November 15, 2000.